The majority of software product development initiatives use an agile approach.

 Share the risks and responsibility with the team and maintain some flexibility.

-External team fully responsible for building the team and developing the product from discovery to final release.
+An external team is fully responsible for building the team and developing the product from discovery to final release.

 Flexibility